tilt-dev/tilt.build/docs/personal_registry.md

 layout: docs
 ---

 You should be able to start an app on Kubernetes from just the source code.
-One stumbling block is YAL and scripts that hard-code the image repository (the `gcr.io/windmill` in `gcr.io/windmill/user-service`).
+One stumbling block is when YAML and scripts hard-code the image repository (the `gcr.io/windmill` in `gcr.io/windmill/user-service`).
 Tilt's `default_registry` function lets you change the image repository so you don't have to ask permission to get started.
 This guide walks you through two cases:
-*) for users, how to experiment with an existing Tilt project by adding one line to the `Tiltfile` *) for maintainers, how to configure your project so users don't need to modify the `Tiltfile` at all
+* for users, how to experiment with an existing Tilt project by adding one line to the Tiltfile
+* for maintainers, how to configure your project so users don't need to modify the Tiltfile at all

 ## Experiment with an existing Tilt project
 You've cloned a repo, run `tilt up`, and see push errors saying you lack permission.
-Pick a registry that you can push to, like `gcr.io/my-personal-project` or `aws_account_id.dkr.ecr.region.amazonaws.com/my-web-app`.
+Pick a registry that you can push to, like `gcr.io/my-personal-project`.

 Add the following line to the `Tiltfile`: